RPGEO Program

 • The names of applicants for registration are published in the AIG News or other publications, including this web-site, for peer review and acceptance.
 Interviews are an option at the discretion of the Registration Board.

-• Registered Professional Geoscientists are required to undergo continuing professional development and to keep a record of the activities undertaken.
+• Registered Professional Geoscientists are required to undergo continuing professional development and to keep a record of the activities undertaken upon endorsement of registration as an RPGeo.

 • CPD activities typically include attendance at conferences, undertaking relevant postgraduate education including extension courses, in-house courses, distance learning, on-the-job training, mentoring activities, work on Committees, and private reading of learned publications.